aex351/home-assistant-neerslag-card/README.md

 # Neerslag Card
  Display rain forecast using Buienalarm and/or Buienradar sensor data.

  The graph will auto-scale (auto-zoom) depending on the amount of  rain.
 You can interact with the graph to see how much rain will fall on a specific moment.
-Fully functional both on mobile as well as desktop.
+This card is fully functional on both  mobile as well as desktop.

 **Features**
 * Display Buienalarm and/or Buienradar in one graph;